St. Francis Brooklyn Terriers: Women's

+Baseball

+St. Francis won the very first Northeast Conference tournament in 1993.
+They never reached the NCAA Tournament.
+They discontinued the program in 2006.

 Water polo

-Both the men's and women's water polo teams play at the St. Francis College Aquatics Center, located at the college in Brooklyn Heights.
-The men's team competes in the CWPA and ECAC and the women's team in the MAAC, both participate in Division I leagues.
+Both the men's and women's water polo teams played at the St. Francis College Aquatics Center, located at the college in Brooklyn Heights.
+The men's team competed in the CWPA and ECAC and the women's team in the MAAC, both participated in Division I leagues.